Exploring the Mathematical Landscape of 15 x 15 x 15: A Deep Dive into Cubic Calculations

 Q3: Can this calculation be used to find the surface area of a cube?

 A3: No, this calculation only gives the volume.
-To calculate the surface area, you need a different formula, which involves the area of each face and the number of faces (6).
+Plus, to calculate the surface area, you need a different formula, which involves the area of each face and the number of faces (6).
 The surface area of a cube with sides of length 15 units is 6 x 15 x 15 = 1350 square units.

 Q4: Are there other ways to represent 15 x 15 x 15 besides 15³?